slaufmann/binmagine/README.md

 ## Usage

 To run this program, python 3.7 is required.
-Running `python3.7 picturize -h` will produce the following output that explains the options of the command line interface:
+Running `python3.7 binmagine -h` will produce the following output that explains the options of the command line interface:
 ```
-usage: picturize.py [-h] [--width WIDTH] [--height HEIGHT] [-s SAMPLES]
+usage: binmagine.py [-h] [--width WIDTH] [--height HEIGHT] [-s SAMPLES]
                     [-o OUTPUT]
                     file